hrushikesh-deshpande01/virtualMachineReservationSystem/README.md

 ```http
   POST /user
 ```
-Create users for system.If its first user its marked as Admin and authentication is not required for first user. from 2nd user onwards rest users are marked with role=user.For role=admin you need to explicitly mention it.
+Creates users for system.If its first user its marked as Admin and authentication is not required for first user. from 2nd user onwards rest users are marked with role=user.For role=admin you need to explicitly mention it.
 Only user with Admin role can add users.